Walton Cantonment

 Walton Cantonment is a cantonment area situated in Lahore, Punjab, Pakistan.
-It is named after Sir Cusach Walton, son of Frederick Walton.
+It is named after Sir Cusach Walton, son of British railway engineer Frederick Walton.

 History

 Lahore Cantonment with its increasing population and extensions to the boundaries had become difficult to manage and in 1998 it was bifurcated into two administrative divisions, Lahore Cantonment and the new Walton Cantonment.

-According to the Zoning Plan of Walton Cantt.
-Area, the cantonment is spread over 10,000 acres.
+According to the Zoning Plan of Walton Cantt., the cantonment is spread over 10,000 acres.
 The estimated population is about 700,000.